*Please note this post contains affiliate links. and was updated and verified for accuracy on 8/9/19. Thank you.

 Won’t you help us get the word out?
 Be sure to share this post with all your hypermobile friends who could also benefit from this incredible instructional book.
 Have a story to tell about your wellness journey with hypermobility?
 Share it with us in the comments!

-Finally, if you want to learn more about Jeannie, follow her blog, join her Zebra Club for fitness tips or even want to consider joining Jeannie at her studio in London for some one on one training, you can find her website, here: https://jeanniedibon.com/
+Finally, if you want to learn more about Jeannie, follow her blog and check out her website.
+You can join her Zebra Club for fitness tips or join her in person at her studio in London for some one on one training, you can find her website, here: https://jeanniedibon.com/